 Conformance Test Plan for Motion Imagery is specifically tailored to measure conformance to the MISP issued by the MISB.

-complexity in the encoder and decoder, which affects overall cost, but with the complete adoption of H.264 in the commercial world this is becoming less of
+comes with increased complexity in the encoder and decoder; however, with H.264 widely adopted in the commercial world this is nearly a non-issue.
+DISA advocates

-an issue.
-DISA is pushing H.264 over MPEG-2 throughout their networks.
-For HD applications, H.264 offers the best performance overall.
+H.264 over MPEG-2 throughout their networks.
+For High Definition on-platform applications, H.264 is the recommended choice give the bandwidth-constrained realities

 MISB EG 0104: Predator UAV Basic Universal Metadata Set was the first step in moving away from the analog metadata used by the initial

 RQ-1's.
 Although still supported by the MISB for legacy systems, there is no reason to use it in a new system.
 Any information conveyed with MISB EG 0104 can

 be conveyed with MISB ST 0601 with greater precision and bit-efficiency.

 What is KLV metadata?

 KLV stands for Key-Length-Value.
 KLV metadata comes in self-contained binary units.
 The Key describes the metadata element, the Length defines

 the data in number of bytes, and the Value contains the actual data.
 KLV metadata is very bit-efficient.
 The Society of Motion Picture and Television Engineers